deeputech/deeputech.github.io/_posts/2019-11-07-first-impression-of-rust.md

 So far I can say that I like Rust more than Golang even without implementing a real project with it and might choose Rust over Go for system programming use cases and for high-performance requirements.

-Note: Some of my opinions have changed after using Rust more.
+**Note**: Some of my opinions have changed after using Rust more.
 Checkout my new post about the same

 {% link https://dev.to/deepu105/my-second-impression-of-rust-and-why-i-think-it-s-the-best-general-purpose-language-31jh %}